Runsafe/WolfHunt/README.md

 Permissions
 -----------

-wolfhunt.canTrack - If true the player will be allowed to use the tracking item on wolves to hunt players.
+* wolfhunt.canTrack - If true the player will be allowed to use the tracking item on wolves to hunt players.

-wolfhunt.commandSpawnWolf - If true the player will be able to use the wolf spawning command.
-(Used for debugging) wolfhunt.commandGetConfig - Allows the player to get config values for WolfHunt. wolfhunt.commandSetConfig - Allows the player to set the config values for WolfHunt.
+* wolfhunt.commandSpawnWolf - If true the player will be able to use the wolf spawning command.
+(Used for debugging)
+* wolfhunt.commandGetConfig - Allows the player to get config values for WolfHunt
+* wolfhunt.commandSetConfig - Allows the player to set the config values for WolfHunt

 Commands
 --------

-/wolfhunt spawnwolf - Spawns an untamed wolf.
-[Permission: wolfhunt.commandSpawnWolf] /wolfhunt getconfig [key] - Returns the config value of the specified key.
-[Permission: wolfhunt.commandGetConfig] /wolfhunt setconfig [key] [value] - Sets the config value of the specified key.
+* /wolfhunt spawnwolf - Spawns an untamed wolf.
+[Permission: wolfhunt.commandSpawnWolf]
+* /wolfhunt getconfig [key] - Returns the config value of the specified key.
+[Permission: wolfhunt.commandGetConfig]
+* /wolfhunt setconfig [key] [value] - Sets the config value of the specified key.
 [Permission: wolfhunt.commandSetConfig]

 Configuration
 --------

-preventTrackingOps [Default: true] - If true, server OPs will not be tracked by wolves. allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.
+* preventTrackingOps [Default: true] - If true, server OPs will not be tracked by wolves.
+* allowOpOverride - [Default: false] - If true, being a server OP will override all WolfHunt permissions.

-trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf. trackingRadius - [Default: 200] - If a player is within this radius the wolf will simply growl to alert the player instead of giving a direction.
+* trackingItem - [Default: 287] - The item used to track players when right clicked on an owned wolf.
+* trackingRadius - [Default: 200] - If a player is within this radius the wolf will simply growl to alert the player instead of giving a direction.